Global Studies, International Studies

 GS483fj Honors in Global Studies A year-long research project for senior majors, resulting in a written thesis to be publicly presented and defended.
 Prerequisite: A 3.50 grade point average and permission of the advisory committee.
 Four credit hours.
 Faculty

 GS483Jj Honors in Global Studies Noncredit.
-El-Shaarawi, Yoder
+El-Shaarawi, Razsa, Yoder

 GS491f, 492s Independent Study An independent study project devoted to a topic chosen by the student with the approval of an advisor.
 One to four credit hours.
 Faculty